Continuous Patrolling and Hiding Games: The models

 \subsection{Links between patrolling and hiding games}

 Hiding games can be interpreted as two possible variants of patrolling games.

-In the first variant, hiding games are considered as a particular class of patrolling games in which the attack duration $m$ is taken equal to $0$.
-Indeed, consider a hiding game $H=(Q,r)$ and a patrolling $P=(Q,0,r)$.
+In the first variant, hiding games are considered as a particular class of patrolling games in which the attack duration $m$ is equal to $0$.
+Indeed, consider a hiding game $H=(Q,r)$ and a patrolling game $P=(Q,0,r)$.
 In $P$, for all $w\in\W$ and $(y,t)\in \A$ the payoff to the patroller is

-A strategy $x\in Q$ of the searcher in the hiding game $H$ is mapped in the patrolling game $P$ to the constant strategy $w\in \W$ equal to $x$.
-Similarly, a strategy $y\in Q$ of the hider in $H$ is mapped to the strategy $(y,0)\in \A$ in $P$.
-Any quantity guaranteed by the searcher in $H$ is thus guaranteed by the patroller in $P$.
-Conversely, any quantity guaranteed by the hider in $H$ is guaranteed by the attacker in $P$.
-Thus, since $H$ and $P$ have a value (see propositions \ref{prop_existence_value} and \ref{prop_existence_value_hide}), the values of these two games are the same. \bigbreak The second interpretation is as follows. \cite{alpernetal2011} suggest the study of patrolling games in which the patroller may be informed of the presence of the attacker.
+Let $x\in Q$ be a strategy of the searcher in the hiding game $H$, and consider the constant walk $w_x : t\mapsto x$ of the patroller in $P$.
+Then for any strategy $(y,t)$ of the attacker in $P$, the payoff $g_{0,r}(w_x,(y,t))$ equals $1$ if $\Vert x - y \Vert \leq r$ and $0$ otherwise.
+Since the payoff is time-independent, any quantity guaranteed by the searcher in $H$ is guaranteed by the patroller in $P$.
+Conversely, let $y\in Q$ be a strategy of the hider in $H$ and consider the strategy $(y,0)$ of the attacker in $H$.
+Then for any strategy $w$ of the patroller in $P$, the payoff is $1$ if $\Vert w(0) - y \Vert \leq r$ and $0$ otherwise.
+Again the payoff is time-independent and any quantity guaranteed by the hider in $H$ is guaranteed by the attacker in $P$.
+Thus, since $H$ and $P$ have a value (see \cref{prop_existence_value,prop_existence_value_hide}), the values of these two games are the same.

+The second interpretation is as follows. \cite{alpernetal2011} suggest the study of patrolling games in which the patroller may be informed of the presence of the attacker.
 Suppose that the patroller is informed of the attack point when the attack occurs.
 Suppose also the search space $Q$ is convex.
-The detection radius $r$ is taken equal to $0$ for simplicity.
+The detection radius $r$ is set to $0$ for simplicity.
 The payoff of this game is

-This patrolling game with signal is denoted $P'$.
-In $P'$, if the patroller's strategy is to choose a point and not move until the attack, then go to the attack point in straight line when he is alerted, the attacker is time-indifferent.
-In particular, the attacker has a best reply in the set of attacks occurring at time $0$.
-Symmetrically, if the attack occurs at time $0$, the patroller has a best reply consisting in choosing a starting point in $Q$ and going directly to the attack point when he is informed of the attack.
+This patrolling game with signals is denoted $P'$.
+In $P'$, if the patroller's strategy is to choose a point and not move until the attack, then go to the attack point in straight line when she is alerted, the attacker is time-indifferent.
+In particular, the attacker has a best response in the set of attacks occurring at time $0$.
+Symmetrically, if the attack occurs at time $0$, the patroller has a best response consisting in choosing a starting point in $Q$ and going directly to the attack point when she is informed of the attack.
+Thus, with the same mappings of strategies in the hiding game $H'=(Q,m)$ to strategies in $P'$ as before, any quantity guaranteed by the searcher in $H'$ is guaranteed by the patroller in $P'$.
+Conversely, any quantity guaranteed by the hider in $H'$ is guaranteed by the attacker in $P'$.
+Thus the values of these two games are the same.